spope851/vanilla-spenpo/README.md

   }
 ]
 ```
+* also, remember to update the script so that your changes don't get overwritten
 * this way, Vercel deploys the project as it would any other, and locally, you can develop in a vercel-like envrionment, with webpack rebuilding the dist folder each time you save changes
 * `vercel --yes`
 * `pnpm dev`